AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 ## A Note on Modifying Public Branches

-For me to come up with reproducible code samples for this tutorial—and for you to be able to easily run them on your end—we'll be executing most git commands directly on `master` itself.
+For me to come up with reproducible code samples for this tutorial—and for you to be able to easily run them on your end—we'll be executing most git commands directly on the `master` branch itself.

-With git tutorials, it's often difficult to accurately simulate the real world, where you most likely will not be committing directly to master, and where you'll be working with other developers.
+In a tutorial such as this one, it's difficult to accurately simulate the real world, where you most likely will not be committing directly to master, and where you'll be working with other developers.
 Public branches like `master` are ones that your team regularly merges work into via pull requests and that nobody commits to directly.
 These branches provide an untouched history of your repository, documenting your features and software releases.
 But there are also the so-called "personal" (feature) branches that individual developers create and commit to directly, and that later get merged into milestone branches (or directly into your `master` branch, depending on your workflow).

 Everything you'll learn in this tutorial is still practical and can be extended to the real world, so long as you keep in mind that you should never try to undo changes in git on public branches, unless you know what you're doing.
 As for your own branches, you are free to do whatever you want—like deleting old commits you introduced on that branch.
 The same holds if you're the only developer in your repo since you're in full control of your own work and won't interfere with anyone else.